allenai/discoverybench/README.md

 ---

+## Overview

+TBA from the paper and high level context.

 This repo is structured as follows:

 - **DiscoveryBench**: Contains both real and synthetic datasets, located in the `discoverybench` folder.